Pippi: Computer Music With Python

 To install pippi:

-Which does a few things:
+The final command does a few things:

 - Installs python deps, so make sure you're inside a virtual environment if you want to be!